chef/win32-certstore/README.md

 ### Delete certificate

-This method delete certificate from open certificate store.
+Deletes a certificate from a certificate store.

 ```
 Input   - Certificate thumbprint